manfredsteyer/sa-nx/libs/util-shim/README.md

-# util-city
+# util-shim

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test util-city` to execute the unit tests.
+Run `nx test util-shim` to execute the unit tests.